FKA Twigs: Relationships

 Barnett began dating English actor Robert Pattinson in 2014, and they became engaged before ending their relationship in mid-2017.
 After her interracial relationship with Robert Pattinson became public in 2014, Barnett denounced the hate speech and racist comments reportedly written by Pattinson's fans on her Twitter profile, stating in September of the same year that she felt "genuinely shocked and disgusted at the amount of racism that has been infecting my [Twitter] account".

 Barnett met American actor Shia LaBeouf on the set of the film Honey Boy, and they dated from mid-2018 to mid-2019.
 She filed a lawsuit against him at Los Angeles Superior Court in December 2020, accusing him of sexual battery, assault, and infliction of emotional distress during their relationship.
 In his response, LaBeouf stated he had been "abusive" to himself and those around him "for years" and that he was "ashamed" and "sorry to those [he] hurt".
 He later denied all allegations made by Barnett.
-The lawsuit proceeded to trial in September 2025.
+The lawsuit was expected to proceed to trial in September 2025.
+A joint settlement was reached in July 2025, and lawyers maintained that details would be confidential.

-From 2020 to 2022, Barnett was in a relationship with English musician Matty Healy of the band The 1975.
-She provided the background vocals for The 1975's song "If You're Too Shy (Let Me Know)", and their relationship inspired Healy to write the song "I'm in Love with You."
+From 2020 to 2022, Barnett was in a relationship with English musician Matty Healy of the band the 1975.
+She provided the background vocals for the 1975's song "If You're Too Shy (Let Me Know)", and their relationship inspired Healy to write the song "I'm in Love with You".

 As of 2023, Barnett is in a relationship with director and photographer Jordan Hemingway.

 Activism

 In 2022, Barnett signed the Musicians For Palestine pledge, refusing to perform in Israel following the 2021 Israel–Palestine crisis.

-Barnett promoted a campaign by Sistah Space encouraging people to lobby their local MP to support Valerie's Law, which would introduce mandatory training for the police and other agencies when dealing with domestic abuse against black women and girls.
+Barnett promoted a campaign by Sistah Space encouraging people to lobby their local MP to support Valerie's Law, which would introduce mandatory training for the police and other agencies when dealing with domestic abuse against Black women and girls.

 In April 2024, Barnett testified before the United States Senate Judiciary Subcommittee on Intellectual Property, calling for regulations on deepfakes and artificial intelligence.

 In July 2024, Barnett was one of the performers for the Artists for Aid Benefit Concert in London which raised funds for the Gaza Strip and Sudan.